Audrey Coleman

-Audrey Rose Harding (born July 14, 1998) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
+Audrey Rose Coleman (born July 14, 1998) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
 She played college soccer for the UNC Wilmington Seahawks.
 She has previously played for the Washington Spirit of the National Women's Soccer League (NWSL) and KIF Örebro in Sweden.

 Early life

-Harding was born in Akron, Ohio, as one of five children from Greg and Dena Harding.
+Coleman was born in Akron, Ohio, as one of five children from Greg and Dena Harding.
 She attended Revere High School, where she recorded 58 goals and 31 assists for the program.
-While at Revere, Harding was a three-time All-State and All-District selection.
+While at Revere, Coleman was a three-time All-State and All-District selection.
 She was also a member of the school's track and field team in her freshman year.
-Harding played youth soccer for Ohio Premiere and made triweekly trips to Columbus to link up with the team.
+Coleman played youth soccer for Ohio Premiere and made triweekly trips to Columbus to link up with the team.

 College career

-Harding played for the UNC Wilmington Seahawks from 2017 to 2021.
-In her freshman year, she played in 12 matches and won the CAA Commissioner's Academic Award.
+Coleman played for the UNC Wilmington Seahawks from 2017 to 2021.
+In her freshman year, she played in 12 matches.
 She played as a reserve in her sophomore season but still managed to score her first collegiate goal on August 24, 2018, in a defeat to Virginia Tech.

-Harding increased in production during her subsequent seasons as a Seahawk, earning an All-CAA second team spot in 2019 and getting first team conference honors in her last two seasons.
+Coleman increased in production during her subsequent seasons as a Seahawk, earning an All-CAA second team spot in 2019 and getting first team conference honors in her last two seasons.
 As a senior, she helped the team to a CAA final, tallying a goal in their semifinal win over Northeastern.

-In her last year at UNC Wilmington, she recorded season-high numbers in goals, assists, and starts.
-Harding became the 10th player in program history to score 20 or more goals; she would later score three more to take the total tally up to 23.
+In her last year at UNC Wilmington, Coleman recorded season-high numbers in goals, assists, and starts. she became the 10th player in program history to score 20 or more goals; she would later score three more to take the total tally up to 23.
 She also became the first Seahawk to receive United Soccer Coaches Scholar All-America recognition.
-Harding departed from UNC Wilmington with 68 games and 23 goals recorded.
+Coleman departed from UNC Wilmington with 68 games and 23 goals recorded.